David Martin (mayor): Early life, career, and family

 David Martin was born and raised just outside Kansas City, Missouri.
 His mother worked as a public school counselor, and his father was a lawyer and, later, a trial judge.
 In high school, Martin was selected as president of his school's National Honor Society chapter.
-Martin later attended Massachusetts Institute of Technology, where he received two BA degrees in Biology and Economics.
+Martin later attended Massachusetts Institute of Technology (MIT), where he received two BA degrees in Biology and Economics.
 He later earned an MBA from Stanford University in 1979.

 Following graduation from MIT, Martin took a job working for the Congressional Budget Office in the national security division.
 After graduation from Stanford Business School, he took a job working for Conrail as a planning manager.
 He joined PepsiCo after moving to Stamford, CT.
 He moved to Stamford with his future wife Judy in 1981 and within a couple of years purchased a home in North Stamford, where they have lived ever since.

 In the mid-1980s, Martin took a job at Michael Allen Company, a private consulting firm headquartered in Darien, Connecticut.
 Martin, who worked there until his election as Mayor, was Senior Partner and CFO and one of five partners at the company at the time.

 Martin has two daughters, Rachel and Sarah, who are both graduates of Stamford Public Schools.
 His wife Judy left a career in corporate America to become a reading teacher at one of Stamford's elementary schools, where she worked since 2007 until the week of her death from cancer on November 10, 2016.